usermod -K defaultpriv=basic,!proc_info,!proc_session,!file_link_any

 Site security might require that users be permitted fewer privileges than users are assigned by default.
-For example, at a site that uses Trusted Extensions on Sun Ray systems, you might want to prevent users from viewing other users' processes on the Sun Ray server.
+For example, at a site that uses Trusted Extensions on remote systems, you might want to prevent users from viewing other users' processes on the central server.

 Before You Begin